arthurmeirelessm/arthurmeirelessm/README.md

 <h3>Hey folks! 👋<h3/>

-:department_store: I'm currently working on <a href="https://compass.uol/">Compass.UOL</a> as .NET developer, python and Cloud Architect (AWS and  Microsoft Azure).
+:department_store: I'm currently working on <a href="https://compass.uol/">Compass.UOL</a> as .NET, python developer, AI Specialist and Cloud Architect (AWS and  Microsoft Azure).
 <br />
 👀 Self-taught and passionate about how things work
 <br />